isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1771.md

 ---
-title: SAP BUSINESS ONE V10 -  5 Perpetual Professional users Hana on Cloud
+title: SAP Business One is an integrated business management application.
+It offers a complete set of core functions, including financials, customer relationship management, inventory management, sales, purchasing, operations, and logistics, which address the business management needs of your entire company.
+It helps businesses like yours manage the entire process of selling and servicing clients, and once orders are taken, they flow directly into automated fulfillment.
 permalink: /productivity-solutions-grant/solutionrepo/solution1771
 ---

 ### Description

-SAP Business One is an integrated business management application.
-It offers a complete set of core functions, including financials, customer relationship management, inventory management, sales, purchasing, operations, and logistics, which address the business management needs of your entire company.
-It helps businesses like yours manage the entire process of selling and servicing clients, and once orders are taken, they flow directly into automated fulfillment.
+198000012M

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_The_World_Management_Annex_3_CR_wef_9_Sept_2021_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria